Nusa Penida: How to Get There, What to See & a 1–2 Day Itinerary

 Is Nusa Penida Worth It: Reviews and Tips

-By traveller reviews, Nusa Penida leaves the strongest impression anywhere around Bali — but it's a trip about views and adventure, not beach relaxation.
+By traveller reviews, Nusa Penida leaves the strongest impression anywhere around Bali — it's a trip about views, adrenaline and snorkeling with mantas, not quiet beach relaxation.

 • What people praise: the dramatic Kelingking scenery, snorkeling with mantas and the colour of the water you won't find on Bali itself.

-• What they wa about: bumpy roads, steep staircases down to the beaches, midday crowds at the viewpoints, and dangerous currents — you can't swim everywhere.
+• What they warn about: bumpy roads, steep staircases down to the beaches, midday crowds at the viewpoints, and dangerous currents — you can't swim everywhere.

 • Top tips from reviews: start early to reach Kelingking before the crowds; don't skimp on footwear; don't try to circle the whole island in one day.